My name is Robert Askew (but everyone calls me Bob).

-I hold appointments as a Food Act Officer and Auditor with the Ministry for Primary Industries.
+I held appointments as a Food Act Officer and Verifier with the Ministry for Primary Industries.

 I have always had a passion for food safety and specifically working together with others in the food industry in a collaborative way to help empower them to deliver safe food.